thibault-wch/Joint-Learning-for-Alzheimer-disease/README.md

-# Joint learning for Alzheimer's disease
+# [MEDIAM 2023] Joint learning for Alzheimer's disease

 This is a code implementation of the **joint learning framework** proposed in the manuscript "**Joint learning Framework of cross-modal synthesis and diagnosis for Alzheimer's disease by mining underlying shared modality information**".